warmcat/libwebsockets/lib/secure-streams/README.md

 listens on a Unix Domain Socket and is connected to by one or more other processes that pass their SS API activity to the proxy for fulfilment (or onward proxying).

+Each Secure Stream that is created then in turn creates a private Unix Domain Socket connection to the proxy for each stream.

 In this case the proxy uses secure-streams.c and policy.c as before to fulfil the inbound proxy streams, but uses secure-streams-serialize.c to serialize and